wiki:WikiStart

 Ideology

-Keep your texts in markdown, amber, or html format right in the main directory of your blog or site.
+Keep your texts in Markdown, Amber, or HTML right in the main directory of your blog or site.

 Keep all service files (extensions, layout pages, deployment scripts, etc) in the .aya subdirectory.